ugjka/speed/README.md

 Dec 27 14:08:22 ugjka speedd[20861]: speedd 2018/12/27 14:08:22 client sent the down command: 90.139.36.111:47198
 Dec 27 14:08:30 ugjka speedd[20861]: speedd 2018/12/27 14:08:30 client disconnected: 90.139.36.111:47198
 ```

+### usage

+you can set $SPEEDCSRV variable in your profile containing your server adress